A Saint in New Jersey?

 Make a donation to the League.

-Pray that God will guide the Church in this decision.
+Pray that God will guide the Church in this decision and that another miracle will occur.

 Sister Miriam Teresa League Headquarters | P.O.
 Box 476, Convent Station, NJ 07961-0476